Marriage in Hinduism: Polygyny

 Polygyny refers to a form of marriage where a man is married to more than one woman during the same period of time.
-While polygyny was never the norm of mainstream Hindu society, having more than one wife was a social custom that was believed to increase the prestige of a man.
+While polygyny was not the norm of mainstream Hindu society, having more than one wife was a social custom that was believed to increase the prestige of a man.
 Members of royalty and aristocracy were often polygynous, and they were among the few who could afford to support more than one wife in their households.
 Polygyny was sanctioned by the Manusmriti among members of the dvija (twice-born) varnas: Brahmins were allowed to have up to four wives, Kshatriyas could have three wives, and the Vaishyas could have two wives; the Shudras, however, were permitted to have only one wife.
 The Apastamba Dharmasutra allows a man to take a new wife after ten years if his present wife was judged to be barren, and could marry after thirteen or fourteen years if his wife only produced daughters, and he desired a son.
+The Vasishtha Dharmsutra states a husband may take another wife if his wife engages in extramarital sex.
 Until the passage of the Hindu Marriage Act of 1955, every Hindu in India was theoretically allowed to have multiple wives.

 Polyandry

 Polyandry refers to a marriage where a woman is married to more than one man during the same period of time.
-This form of marriage was exceedingly rare among Hindu society in Indian history, and the Mahabharata's polyandrous marriage of Draupadi to the five Pandava brothers is the most cited example of this custom.
+This form of marriage has been exceedingly rare in Hindu society, and the Mahabharata's polyandrous marriage of Draupadi to the five Pandava brothers is the most cited example of this custom.
 The Mahabharata, however, does state that it is a great adharma for a woman to have multiple husbands.
 The Aitareya Brahmana prohibits a woman from having two husbands.
 The practice of polyandry has historically existed among the Nair community of Kerala, called Sambandam, though its practice is very rare in the modern period.
 The Todas of the Nilgiris, the Khasa of Dehradun, and a few communities of northern India are also cited to have been polyandrous.
 Polyandry is viewed with contempt in India today, a practice little removed from promiscuity on the part of a woman.